2dv514/syllabus/lectures/lectures/01_course_definitions/slides.md

 * Be able to reproduce any of the environments (operating system, patch level, network configs, software stack and so on)
   * Automation tools, infrastructure as code
-* Be able to handle changes (and roll-backs) to the items and deploy to all of my environments (new OS, new framework version, new features)
+* Be able to handle changes (and roll-backs) to the items and deploy to all of my environments
   * Version control
+  * Develop vs. testing vs. staging vs. production
 * Be able to trace all of your changes
 * Manage dependencies, components, software configuration
 * Can every team member get the information they need?